 In Deloitte’s 2017 Global Human Capital Trends, it was revealed that only 22% of HR executives reported that their companies were excellent at building a differentiated employee experience.
-The risk of not providing an employee experience which resonates?
+The risk of not providing an employee experience that resonates?
 Your employees will simply go elsewhere.

 As explained in the Benify e-book The New Employee Experience: How to maximise and optimise every step of the employee journey, it’s imperative for employers to treat employees like customers.
 A Wired article titled 10 Ways to Use Big Data to Get to Know Your Customers Better shares: “We are in what Forrester Research calls “The Age of the Customer,” where customers, not companies, are driving business decisions”.
-Employers, just like businesses, must truly understand their customers’ experience and behaviour in order to succeed.
+Employers, just like businesses, must truly understand their customers’ experience and behavior in order to succeed.

 Want to learn more about how you can build a sustainable employment strategy and how data can assist you in creating a unique employee experience?
-Download our free whitepaper How to Implement a Sustainable Employment Strategy in a Data-Driven Way.
+Download our whitepaper How to Implement a Sustainable Employment Strategy in a Data-Driven Way.